Understanding Tooth Decay: What Really Causes It?

 April 28, 2025

-Brushing your teeth does more than just keep your smile bright.
-It also plays an important role in your overall health.
-If you have a heart... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!
+When it comes to maintaining good oral hygiene, brushing your teeth is often the first thing that comes to mind.
+However, flossing plays an equally... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!